Driannm/Driannm/README.md

 <p>I am a dedicated and enthusiastic 4th-semester Computer Engineering student with a strong interest in Cloud Computing.
 Throughout my studies, I have built a solid foundation in computer science and technology, and developed relevant technical skills through various academic projects and practical experiences.</p>

+<p>I am a dedicated and enthusiastic 4th-semester Computer Engineering student with a strong interest in Cloud Computing.
+Throughout my studies, I have built a solid foundation in computer science and technology, and developed relevant technical skills through various academic projects and practical experiences.

+I am committed to deepening my knowledge and expertise in Cloud Computing, with the aim of applying it effectively in the professional world.
+I have a particular interest in cloud infrastructure, cloud services, and innovative cloud-based solutions.

+I am always eager to learn new things and face challenges, and I am seeking opportunities to advance my career in Cloud Computing, work with dynamic professional teams, and contribute to impactful projects.</p>

 ___

 - 🔭 I’m currently study on **Politeknik Harapan Bersama**